Open-EO/openeo-vue-components/README.md

 - `tabName`: A slot that can be used to customize the appearance of the tab name for each tab.
 The slot applies to *all* tabs.
 The slot property `tab` holds an object with the properties of the tab set with the `addTab` method.
 - `dynamic`: Default content for dynamic tabs.
 The slot property `tab` holds an object with the properties of the tab set with the `addTab` method.
 - The content for each dynamic tab that is added programmatically via the `addTab` method can also be filled with a slot that has the id of the tab (see example below).
 Otherwise the content of the `dynamic` slot is used.
 The slot property `tab` holds an object with the properties of the tab set with the `addTab` method.

+**Events:**

+- `@selected`: Fired when a Tab has been selected.
+The selected tab is passed as a parameter to the listener.

 **Notes:**